StillKeepTry/Transformer-PyTorch/README.md

 Limited to resource, i just conduct experiment only once on Big model setting and do not try more parameters such as learning rate.
 I think you can produce better performance if you have rich GPUs.

 ## Note
 > * This project is only maintained by myself.
-Therefore, there will exists some minor error in code style.
+Therefore, there still exists some minor errors in code style.
 > * Instead of adam, i try NAG as the default optimizer, i find this optimized method can also produce better performance.
 > * If you have more suggestions for improving this project, leaving message under issues.

+Our many works are built upon this project, include:
+> Double Path Networks for Sequence to Sequence Learning, (COLING 2018)
+> Other submitted papers.

 # License
 fairseq is BSD-licensed.
 The released codes modified the original fairseq are BSD-licensed.
 The rest of the codes are MIT-licensed.